webcomponents/polyfills/README.md

 If `ShadyCss.applyStyle` is never called, `<custom-style>` elements will process after HTML Imports have loaded, after the document loads, or after the next paint.
 This means that there may be a flash of unstyled content on the first load.

-If there are only `<custom-style>` elements in the page, you may call `ShadyCSS.updateStyles()` to remove the flash of unstyled content.

 ### Mixins do not cascade throught `<slot>`